St Louis, MO

 The City of St. Louis

-St. Louis is an independent city and major U.S. port in the state of Missouri, built along the western bank of the Mississippi River, which marks Missouri’s border with Illinois.
 The economy of metropolitan St. Louis relies on service, manufacturing, trade, transportation of goods, and tourism.
-Its metro area is home to major corporations, including Anheuser-Busch, Express Scripts, Centene, Boeing Defense, Emerson, Energizer, Panera, Enterprise, Peabody Energy, Ameren, Post Holdings, Monsanto, Edward Jones, Go Jet, Purina and Sigma-Aldrich.
-Nine of the ten Fortune 500 companies based in Missouri are located within the St. Louis metropolitan area.
-This city has also become known for its growing medical, pharmaceutical and research presence. .
-The new City of Menifee was officially established on October 1, 2008.
+Its metro area is home to several major corporations, including Anheuser-Busch, Express Scripts, Centene, Boeing Defense, Emerson, Energizer, Panera, Peabody Energy, Ameren, Post Holdings, Monsanto, Edward Jones, Go Jet, Purina, Olin Corporation, and Sigma-Aldrich.
+The city has also become known for its growing medical, pharmaceutical, and research presence due to institutions such as Washington University, St. Louis University, and Barnes-Jewish Hospital.
+It has a wonderful zoo, and one of the city’s iconic sights is the 630-foot tall Gateway Arch in the downtown area.
 For more information see City-Data Profile and Official City Website.